 Threadmills are cutters used in CNC millling machines to cut internal and external threads using a process called “thread milling.”
 The other threading process for CNC Mills is Tapping.
 On lathes, single point threading (turned threads) and taps are used.
-The popularity of these methods is Tapping, Single Point Threading, and Thread Milling.
+The popularity of these methods is Tapping, Single Point Threading, and Thread Milling in that order.

 A selection of threadmills.
 Image courtesy of Harvey Tool.